aimms/documentation/cloud/db-config.rst

 Database Tunnel Application
 ---------------------------
-We have a simple AIMMS Desktop Application available ('DB Tunnel App') which allows you to open up/close a local connection to the AIMMS Cloud App database.
+We have a simple AIMMS Desktop Application available for Windows ('DB Tunnel App') which allows you to open up/close a local connection to the AIMMS Cloud App database.
 All you need to do is publish this application with **AIMMS Version 4.66.2 or higher** on your PRO Portal and configure the Tunnel from the `Configuration <https://manual.aimms.com/pro/admin-config-1.html#tunnels>`_ menu.
 See also `Tunneling Support <https://manual.aimms.com/pro/tunneling.html>`_ for more details on Tunnels.

 For example, if your app database is called ``example.db.aimms.cloud`` then your Tunnel configuration and DB Tunnel App would be as shown: